d6t/d6tflow/docs/source/tasks.rst

 What are tasks?
 ------------------------------------------------------------

 Tasks are the main object you will be interacting with.
-They allow your to:
+They allow you to:

 * define input dependency tasks
 * process data
     * load input data from upstream tasks
     * save output data for downstream tasks
 * run tasks
 * load output data

-You write a your own tasks by inheriting from one of the predefined d6tflow task formats, for example pandas dataframes saved to parquet.
+You write your own tasks by inheriting from one of the predefined d6tflow task formats, for example pandas dataframes saved to parquet.

 .. code-block:: python

     class YourTask(d6tflow.tasks.TaskPqPandas):

+Additional details on how to write tasks is below.
+To run tasks see :doc:`Running Workflows <../run>`.

 Define Upstream Dependency Tasks
 ------------------------------------------------------------